arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-usb/content.md

 In the image above you can see that:

-+ The Portenta is connected to the "TO HOST"port from the HUB (USB C adapter)
++ The Portenta is connected to the "TO HOST" port from the HUB (USB C adapter)
 + The HUB (USB C adapter) needs to be powered externaly with a power supplier, it is needed to provide power to Portenta
 + You should connect the keyboard to the HUB (USB C adapter) in the same way you would connect it to your PC